 Carrying only my pack, rain gear, first aid, toilet paper, water bottle, filter, camera and snacks meant I had a light pack for the day.
 The first climb of the day confirmed it was a good idea.
 At times it was rock climbing, not hiking.
 Added to this was the slippery rocks which added to the slow but careful pace.

 By lunchtime we had covered less than 1/3 of the distance.
 It was going to be a long day.
 Luckily, the trail got easier the further we went.
 By late afternoon the trail became more like the PCT, nicely maintained and with a gentle grade.
 With only a mile or so to go a huge storm passed overhead.
 Within seconds we were all drenched.
 Paul to the rescue with the Cadillac.

 The following morning Thumper and I were exhausted and unable to find the motivation to get out on trail.
 Our bodies were just too beaten up and tired.
+The Wildcat Mountains had beaten us up.
 We took the day off.
 An extended breakfast, lunch and dinner with just enough time for an afternoon siesta was everything the mind and body needed.
 Besides, there was heavy rain for most of the day.
 It was just enough rest to hopefully get us to the end of the trail, less than 300 miles to go.